On Efficient Language and Vision Assistants for Visually-Situated Natural Language Understanding: What Matters in Reading and Reasoning: Further Analyses and Discussions

 \subsection{Discussion on Memory and Time Costs}

-We evaluate latency in seconds per sample for benchmarks like ChartQA and DocVQA, as these tasks relate closely to real-world document information extraction scenarios.
-Multiple-choice evaluations like SD-I are less indicative of actual user scenarios, complicating meaningful latency comparisons.
-Task-oriented benchmarks like DocVQA offer more user-centric metrics.
+We evaluate latency for ChartQA and DocVQA, as these tasks relate closely to real-world document information extraction scenarios and offer user-centric metrics.
+Multiple-choice evaluations like SD-I are less indicative of actual user scenarios.
 Benchmarks requiring longer answers, such as LLaVA-Bench, show inconsistent results due to varied answer lengths across models.
 Consequently, we focus on ChartQA and DocVQA for latency assessments but also include SD-I and LLaVA-Bench results in Figure~\ref{fig:ablations_latency}.
-These findings indicate \textsc{Elva} maintains commendable latency across varied contexts.
+These findings indicate \textsc{Elva} maintains promising latency across varied contexts.

 While this study primarily focuses on inference time costs, training costs are equally important for practitioners.
-Despite processing a substantial dataset, our lightweight vision encoding facilitates high training sample throughput.
-Our training time costs are approximately 1.38 to 1.8 times that of LLaVA-NeXT, representing a reasonable trade-off given the efficiency and performance gains.
+Despite handling large datasets, our lightweight vision encoding ensures high training throughput.
+With training time costs 1.32 to 1.78 times that of LLaVA-NeXT, we find this a fair trade-off for the gains in efficiency and performance.
 Our approach remains competitive and more resource-efficient compared to several contemporary models.
 For detailed analysis, please refer to Appendix~\ref{sec:model_training_time_cost_appendix}.

-Regarding memory usage, practical deployment often uses 4-bit quantization~\citep{dettmers2023qlora}, significantly reducing memory costs.
-For example, the LLaVA-NeXT-13B model originally requires two V100 GPUs but can run on a single V100 with quantization, though with increased latency and performance degradation.
-Despite limitations, quantization is promising and likely to improve with advancements.
-Our \textsc{Elva} models, designed for efficiency, complement these advancements, promising even greater value when combined with quantization techniques.
-Future work will likely enhance these models' efficacy in deployment.
+Regarding memory usage, practical deployment often uses quantization~\citep{dettmers2023qlora}, significantly reducing memory costs.
+For instance, the LLaVA-NeXT-13B model originally requires two V100 GPUs but can run on a single V100 with quantization, albeit with more latency and some performance loss.
+Despite these drawbacks, quantization shows promise and will likely improve.
+Our \textsc{Elva} models, built for efficiency, complement these advancements, promising even greater value when combined with quantization techniques.